julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 #### - Read `2 books` per month

-My current approach on books has changed.
+My current approach to books has changed.
 I usually read 2-3 books at the same time.
 It works fine for me because I am a person who gets bored easily.
 I also take more time to read books right now because I take notes on it.

 #### - Finish online courses

 The current online course that I am trying to finish is about web development.
-I go back to the course everytime I need to apply something to my current project or work.
+I go back to the course every time I need to apply something to my current project or work.
 This way I can learn by doing.

 The other course that I bought was a mistake.
 I don't think that it is worth the investment, sadly I can't do a refund for it.
 This is a lesson to learn in the future that you need to do a lot of research before putting an investment even on education and your personal growth.